90 Facebook Post Prompts

 Core Vaccinations: Why Rabies and Distemper are non-negotiable for every pet’s safety.

-Senior Pet Care & Comfort: Geriatric screenings paired with home adjustments for aging joints.
+Senior Pet Care & Comfort: Geriatric screenings paired with home adjustments for aging joints and specific diet guidelines.

-Parasite Prevention & Paw Protection: Year-round flea/tick/heartworm protocols and sidewalk safety.
+Parasite Prevention & Paw Protection: Year-round flea, tick, and heartworm protocols and sidewalk safety.

 Microchip Magic: Why a chip is only as good as the phone number registered to it.